Ergodicity of explicit logarithmic cocycles over IETs: Introduction

-In particular, notice that the class of cocycles studied has \emph{symmetric} logarithmic singularities, i.e.~$\sum_i C_i^+=\sum_i C_i^-$ (see \S~\ref{sec:logsing}).
-For cocycles with logarithmic singularities over IETs, the only results about ergodicity were proved by Frączek and the last author (see \cite{Fr-Ul_BS}, generalizing previous work in \cite{fraczek_ergodic_2012} in the particular case of periodic-type IETs).
-In \cite{Fr-Ul_BS}, the existence of ergodic skew-products over IETs given by cocycles with symmetric logarithmic singularities is proved for any $d\geq 2$ and any combinatorics, but the class of cocycles considered is not explicit.
-In particular, it is shown that for almost every IET and every cocycle $\varphi$ with symmetric logarithmic singularities, there exists a piecewise constant function $\chi$, constant on the intervals of continuity of $T$, called \emph{correction}, such that the skew-product $T_{\varphi-\chi}$ given by the corrected cocycle $\varphi-\chi$ is ergodic.
+For cocycles with logarithmic singularities over IETs, the only results about ergodicity were proved by Frączek and the last author (see \cite{Fr-Ul_BS}, which generalizes previous work in \cite{fraczek_ergodic_2012} in the particular case of periodic-type IETs).
+In \cite{Fr-Ul_BS}, the \emph{existence} of ergodic skew-products over IETs given by cocycles with symmetric logarithmic singularities is proved for any $d\geq 2$ and any combinatorics, but the class of cocycles considered is not explicit.
+In particular, it is shown that for almost every IET and every cocycle $\varphi $ with symmetric logarithmic singularities, there exists a piecewise constant function $\chi$, constant on the intervals exchanged by $T$, called \emph{correction}, such that the skew-product $T_{\varphi -\chi}$ given by the corrected cocycle $\varphi -\chi$ is ergodic.
 While this provides a large class of cocycles with symmetric logarithmic singularities whose $\R$-extension is ergodic (indeed, corrected cocycles form a subspace of finite codimension), it is not an \emph{explicit} class (since it is not clear how to check whether a cocycle is indeed \emph{corrected}).
-On the other hand, the assumption we make on the roof, namely being odd with respect to the involution, is entirely explicit.
+On the other hand, the assumption we make on the roof, namely being odd with respect to the involution, is explicit and checkable.

-We believe it is likely that the class of \emph{corrected} cocycles with logarithmic symmetric singularities in genus two coincides with cocycles that are odd with respect to the involution (at least as dimension count, this is possible), but that a proof of this is essentially equivalent to the proof of the main steps in the present paper.

-As an application of Theorem~\ref{thm:reductiontoIETs}, we build ergodic extensions of locally Hamiltonian flows in genus two.
-We state the result in the next section (see Theorem~\ref{thm:ergodic_extension}).
+As an application of Theorem~\ref{thm:reductiontoIETs}, we build ergodic extensions of locally Hamiltonian flows in genus two (see \S~\ref{sc:loc_ham}).
+We state {the precise} result in the next section (see Theorem~\ref{thm:ergodic_extension}).